hortonworks/cloudbreak/README.md

 -Dserver.port=8085
 -Daltus.ums.host=localhost
 -Dvault.addr=localhost
--Dvault.root.token=<TOKEN_FROM_PROFILE_FILE>
+-Dvault.root.token=<VAULT_ROOT_TOKEN>
 ````

-The -Dperiscope.client.secret=PERISCOPE_SECRET_GENERATED_BY_CBD value has to be replaced with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
+Replace `<UAA_DEFAULT_SECRET>` with the value of UAA_DEFAULT_SECRET from the cdb-local/Profile file.
+Replace `<VAULT_ROOT_TOKEN>` with the value of VAULT_ROOT_TOKEN from the cbd-local/Profile file.

-### Running datalake in IDEA
+### Running Datalake in IDEA

-After having imported cloudbreak repo root you can launch Datalake application by executing the com.sequenceiq.datalake.DatalakeApplication class with the following VM options:
+After importing the cloudbreak repo root, launch the Datalake application by executing the com.sequenceiq.datalake.DatalakeApplication class with the following JVM options:

 ````
 -Dserver.port=8086